International Programmes 2025/2026

 • OR acquired equivalent qualifications in addition to the first university degree (e.g. education other than a university programme, professional experience, knowledge of relevant languages).

 2. You must provide proof of proficiency in one of the following languages: Arabic, Armenian, Hebrew, Kurdish, Ottoman, Persian, Syrian-Aramaic, or Turkish.
-See details below.
+See further details below.

 3. You must provide proof of excellent English language skills.
 See details below.